-Duplicate the grey shapes we created to the mascot below, by holding down the Alt key and dragging, so we can create the color version without having to trace under the outline again.
+Duplicate the grey shapes to the mascot character design below, by holding down the Alt key and dragging, so we can create the color version without having to trace under the outline again.

 Select the Pen Tool (P), and experiment with the color tones to fill in the white spaces between the black outlines.
 Make sure Stroke is set to None.

 Unlock the "Outline" layer again from the Layers panel.

 Ungroup (Command-Shift-G) the grouped outline, so we can give each stroke a color.
 Select the Selection Tool (V), and alter the color of the outline paths and shapes.

 This will tone down the black outline effect.

 Awesome!
 Looks great.

 To create the "Effects" version, Delete the fourth mascot drawing outline, by selecting all its parts from both the "Outline" and "Versions" layers.

 Next, with the Selection Tool (V), select all the color components of our "Color Version" mascot design, hold down the Option-Shift keys, and drag to copy and constrain the selection.

 The tricky part about effects is that you have to make lighting decisions, on where there might be shadows and where we can add light effects.